SoftwareAG/c8y-docs/content/edge/edge-update-bundle/migration-107-to-109.md

     - Upload the *streaming-analytics-app.zip* file as a web application.

-    - Subscribe the Streaming Analytics application to the Edge tenant.
+    - Subscribe the Streaming Analytics application to the "edge" tenant.

       {{< c8y-admon-important >}} To subscribe the application, the {{< management-tenant >}} user must have the "Tenant Manager" role.{{< /c8y-admon-important >}}

     - Delete the Apama Analytics Builder and Apama EPL Apps applications.

-    - Log in to the Edge tenant and verify the Streaming Analytics application.
+    - Log in to the "edge" tenant and verify the Streaming Analytics application.

 Restoring the Streaming Analytics application completes the migration procedure.
-Note that the tenants from the Edge 10.9 installation are removed after the successful migration.
-You are now be able to log in using the Edge 10.7 user credentials.
+Note that the tenants from the {{< product-c8y-iot >}} Edge 10.9 installation are removed after the successful migration.
+You are now be able to log in using the {{< product-c8y-iot >}} Edge 10.7 user credentials.

-Next, configure the Edge 10.9 appliance.
-For example, if you enabled microservices and configured NTP in the Edge 10.7 appliance, you must enable microservices and configure NTP in the Edge 10.9 appliance.
+Next, configure the {{< product-c8y-iot >}} Edge 10.9 appliance.
+For example, if you enabled microservices and configured NTP in the {{< product-c8y-iot >}} Edge 10.7 appliance, you must enable microservices and configure NTP in the {{< product-c8y-iot >}} Edge 10.9 appliance.

 {{< c8y-admon-important >}}
 To enable the microservice hosting feature, the {{< management-tenant >}} user must have the "Tenant Manager" role.
 Use the 10.7 {{< management-tenant >}} admin credentials.
 By default, the credentials are sysadmin/sysadmin-pass.